We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best stretch mark oil

-Bio-Oil is one of the most dermatologist-recommended holy grail skin products for use as a stretch mark preventative and treatment for existing scars.
+Bio-Oil is one of the most dermatologist-recommended holy grail skin products for use as a stretch mark preventive and treatment for existing scars.
 With ingredients such as vitamin E, chamomile, rosemary, and lavender extracts, it relieves inflammation and redness, which helps to minimize the appearance of skin discoloration and stretch marks.

 Despite “oil” in its name, Bio-Oil is a non-greasy formula with a fresh, floral scent.
 Users say it makes their skin smooth, hydrated, and radiant.
 And beyond stretch marks, you can also use Bio-Oil to heal skin concerns such as scars, acne, and blemishes.